Managers

 Industrials: Resilient, Non-Linear Growth

 So how do we find attractive opportunities in such a difficult category?
 First, because many such dull businesses are overlooked and out of favor in today’s growth-driven market, carefully selected industrials currently sell at extremely low valuations.
-This is despite their having long-term records of growth, durable earnings power, and competitive advantages driven by low-cost assets or economies of scale, and some inflation protection due to long-lived assets.
+This is despite their having long-term records of growth, durable earnings power and competitive advantages driven by low-cost assets or economies of scale, and some inflation protection due to long-lived assets.
 What’s more, certain long-term trends may be accelerating the growth rates of a number of these companies.
 For example, in a world of massively expanding computing power, the need for electricity is markedly accelerating.
-Also, trends like electrification of automobiles and expansion of the electricity grid increase copper demand at a rate that is likely to continue to outstrip growth in supply (a byproduct of the enormous regulatory challenges of permitting and building new mines).
+Trends like electrification of automobiles and expansion of the electricity grid increase copper demand at a rate that is likely to continue to outstrip growth in supply (a byproduct of the enormous regulatory challenges of permitting and building new mines).

-Finally, in ways that are hard to anticipate, the advent of AI discussed earlier is almost certain to create enormous disruptions in many white-collar service industries in much the same way that automation and globalization impacted U.S. manufacturing industries and blue collar workers in the 1980s and 1990s.
+Finally, in ways that are hard to anticipate, the advent of AI discussed earlier is almost certain to create enormous disruptions in many white-collar service industries in much the same way that automation and globalization impacted U.S. manufacturing and blue-collar workers in the 1980s and 1990s.
 As the services sector faces significant uncertainty in the years ahead, people may be more enthusiastic about our industrial holdings with their low valuations, dull business models and resistance to obsolescence.

 Looking Ahead: